The SEC Issues Final Climate Disclosure Rules for Public Companies, but Legal Challenges are Pending

 END NOTES

-1Our discussion of the California climate-related disclosure laws can be found here.
+1Our discussion of the California climate-related disclosure laws.

 - Material expenditures incurred and material impacts on financial estimates and assumptions that, in management’s assessment, directly result from activities to mitigate or adapt to the climate-related risks disclosed.